Picture: Oleksandra Bolotina, Kharkiv

 Riga, 24 October 2024

-HROMADA members use a separate registration form.
+HROMADA members and invited speakers, please use a separate registration form (sent to you by e-mail).

 Programme